-- ACT Reading 15-17 within two years - Accuplacer Reading 50-84 and Accuplacer Sentence Skills 57-91 within two years - Accuplacer Next Gen Reading 232-245 within two years - Completion of ENG098 with a grade of "B" or better
+- ACT Reading 15-17 within two years - Accuplacer Reading 50-84 and Accuplacer Sentence Skills 57-91 within two years

-Completion of RDG020 with a grade of "B" or better
+- Accuplacer Next Gen Reading 232-245 within two years - Completion of ENG098 with a grade of "B" or better

-College Reading and Writing prepares students for college-level reading and writing through review and practice of academic literacy skills.
+College Reading and Writing prepares students for collegelevel reading and writing through review and practice of academic literacy skills.
 The course connects critical reading and thinking skills to paragraph and essay writing.
 (F, S, Su)